MadhavBahl/shebang-everything/README.md

 Therefore, functions are great because they make the code DRY, we can write once and use that many times, using functions reduces overall length/size of script.
 Moreover, functions make program easier to maintain, because they make the code divided into modules making particular place to edit and troubleshoot available in case of bugs/errors.

 Whenever you find yourself repeating a set of instructions, make a function for that.
-(A functin must be defined before use).
+(A function must be defined before use).

-**Note:** It is a good practise to define all your functions at the top before starting the main pragram or main instructions.
+**Note:** It is a good practise to define all your functions at the top before starting the main program or main instructions.

 ### Syntax